oscarbds/oscarbds/README.md

 - 👋 Hi, I’m @oscarbds
 - 👀 I’m interested in code
-- 🌱 I’m currently learning the intricacies of life-work
-- 💞️ I’m looking to collaborate on anything I can add value to
 - 📫 How to reach me... #iykyk
 - ⚡ Tech is just a tool.